DougSalt/ABM-metadata/man/ssrepi_cli.sh.md

 #### Application identifier

-This the variable containing the reference to the application for which this is is an argument.
+A reference to the application for which this is is an argument.

 #### Argument identifier